-ACI-NA’s 2022 Excellence in Airport Marketing, Communications and Customer Experience Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing, customer experience and public relations.
-The winners will be announced at ACI-NA's Marketing and Communications Conference on October 27 in Vancouver, BC.
+ACI-NA’s 2023 Excellence in Airport Marketing, Communications and Customer Experience Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing, customer experience and public relations.
+The winners will be announced at ACI-NA's Marketing and Communications Conference on November 14 in Atlanta, GA.

 SUBMISSIONS AND DEADLINES